cppservergit/apiserver2/readme.md

 ### **Production Environment Setup**

-This setup installs only the runtime shared libraries required to run a pre-compiled server executable.
+When installing for production purposes, you only need to install the runtime shared libraries required to run the pre-compiled `apiserver` executable.
 This instructions are for Ubuntu 24.04.
-This is intended for a production virtual machine where you will deploy the server_app binary.
+This is intended for a production virtual machine where you will deploy the `apiserver` binary.

 Execute the following commands in your terminal: